The 2019 vintage was a tremendous success for Pierre Duroché. Not many growers timed the harvest better.

 (Drink From 2026) – Very Good – (89p) – Tasted 10/07/2020 – ![]()

-You need to login to read the rest of the article.
-If you are not a subscriber, use the subscribe function and sign-up.
+You need to login as a Premium subscriber to read the rest of this article.
+If you are not a Premium Subscriber, use the subscribe function and sign-up.

 Related articles